percona/portal-doc/docs/april-2022.md

 As an alternative to connecting with a Percona Account username and password, you can now also sign in and register with a Google, GitHub, or any custom identity provider.
 For GitHub, make sure that your email address is set to public so that Percona Platform can use it during authentication.

-To configure and enable custom identity provider for your account, contact [Percona Support](https://www.percona.com/about-percona/contact).
+To configure and enable a custom identity provider for your account, contact [Percona Support](https://www.percona.com/about-percona/contact).

 ## Enhanced integration with Percona Monitoring and Management (PMM)
 This update also enhances PMM connections to Percona Platform with: